PerMalmberg/Smooth/CONTRIBUTING.md

 # Contributing to Smooth

 Hello and thank you for you interest in this framework.
-To keep things in order, please follow the following rules when contributing to the project.
+To keep things in order, please adhere to the following rules when contributing to the project.

 ## Tests

 - Please write unit test for new code.
-We use Catch2 as the testing framwork.
-Have a look at the existing [unit tests](https://github.com/PerMalmberg/Smooth/tree/master/test/unit_tests).
+We use Catch2 as the test framework.
+Have a look at the existing [unit tests](https://github.com/PerMalmberg/Smooth/tree/master/test/unit_tests) for examples if you are not previosuly familiar with it.
-- For code that can't be fully tested using unit tests, write integration tests, such as those found in the [test folder)[https://github.com/PerMalmberg/Smooth/tree/master/test]
+- Write integration tests for code that can't be fully tested using unit tests.
+Have a look at those found in the [test folder](https://github.com/PerMalmberg/Smooth/tree/master/test).
+Also take note of how the integration tests are structured; folder and namespace naming is an important part.

 ## Multi-platform

-A major goal of Smooth is to ease development, which it does by allowing projects to be compiled for, and run on, Linux.
-All new code must support this dual platform by using mocks such as [mock-idf](https://github.com/PerMalmberg/Smooth/tree/master/mock-idf) or other abstractions.
-Hardware mocks must not cause a crash and should pretend to be functioning (e.g. return success-values), but are not expected to full simualtors.
+A major goal of Smooth is to ease development, which it does by allowing projects to be compiled for, and run on, Linux prior to targeting the ESP32 device.
+All new code must support this dual platform capability by using (and expanding) mocks such as [mock-idf](https://github.com/PerMalmberg/Smooth/tree/master/mock-idf) or other abstractions.
+Hardware mocks should pretend to be functioning (e.g. return success-values), but are not expected to be full simulators.
+They are however expected to not cause crashes at runtime.

-## License and copyright
+## Code

-When changing existing source code, do not change the copyright of the original file(s).
-The copyright remains with the original author, or those who have been assinged the copyright by the origianl author(s).
+### Modern C++

-Contributors shall be given credit by adding them to the [CONTRIBUTORS.md](CONTRIBUTORS.md).
+- Use modern C++ features, i.e. smart pointers over raw pointers, `std::array` instead of C-arrays, RAII etc.

-## Code formatting
+### Formatting

 - Run [Uncrustify](https://github.com/uncrustify/) on your code for general formatting, a configuration is [found in the root of the project](https://github.com/PerMalmberg/Smooth/blob/master/uncrustify.cfg).
 - Follow the same code formatting as the rest of the project, such as: